Blindside Herbicide Post Emergent

 Signal Word | CAUTION |

-Keith's Pro Tip | "Blindside Herbicide works fast, and visible results show within a week.
-When spraying, make sure you use a fan spray setting for even coverage." |
+Keith's Pro Tip | "Blindside Herbicide works fast with visible results showing within a week.
+Make sure when spraying that you use a fan spray setting for even coverage." |

 Target Pests Multi | Annual Bluegrass, Annual Sedge, Annual Spurge, Barnyardgrass, Bittercress, Black Medic, Broadleaf Plantain, Buckhorn Plantain, Buttercup, Carolina Geranium, Carpetweed, Chickweed, Cinquefoil, Clover, Common Chickweed, Common Lambsquarters, Common Lespedeza, Common Mallow, Common Purslane, Crabgrass, Creeping Beggarweed, Creeping Woodsorrel, Crown Vetch, Cudweed, Curly Dock, Cylindric Sedge, Dandelion, Dog Fennel, Dollarweed, Doveweed, Eclipta, Evening Primrose, False Green Kyllinga, Fiddleneck, Filaree, Florida Pusley, Foxtail, Globe Sedge, Green Kylinga, Groundsel, Henbit, Japanese Stiltgrass, Kochia, Large Crabgrass, Lawn Burweed, London Rocket, Mallow, Miners Lettuce, Morningglory, Mouseear Chickweed, Parsley Piert, Pennsylvania Smartweed, Pineapple_Weed, Prickly Lettuce, Prostrate Spurge, Prostrate_Knotweed, Puncture Weed, Purple Nutsedge, Red Sorrel, Redroot Pigweed, Shepherdspurse, Smooth Crabgrass, Smooth Pigweed, Speedwell, Spotted Spurge, Star of Bethlehem, Tansy Mustard, Tumble Mustard, Tumble Pigweed, Virginia Buttonweed, Wild Garlic, Wild Morning-glory, Wild Onion, Yellow_Nutsedge, Yellow_Woodsorrel, Goldenrod, Ground Ivy, Wild Violet |